Pedro IV of Kongo: The Antonian Movement

 There were millennial stirrings among the colonists that had been sent out to resettle the capital.
-Several prophets emerged, but the final prophet, Beatriz Kimpa Vita, began immensely popular.
+Several prophets emerged, but the final prophet, Beatriz Kimpa Vita, became immensely popular.
 Claiming to be possessed by Saint Anthony, Beatriz confronted Pedro on his lack of resolution, and he for his part wished to arrest her as a heretic, as the Capuchin priest in his service, Bernardo da Gallo, recommended.
 However, he did not, and Beatriz left his capital, and eventually began resettling São Salvador herself.
 In the process she gained the adherence of Pedro Constantinho da Silva, thus setting up a crisis between Pedro IV and his one-time subordinate.

 Pedro IV captured Beatriz near his capital at Evululu, and in July 1706 had her executed.
 In 1709 in turn, he occupied São Salvador, defeating the final partisans of Pedro Constantinho da Silva.
 In the same year he won a signal victory over João II, thus securing himself the position as king.

 According to later accounts, before his death in 1718, Pedro declared that the kingship in Kongo should rotate between the rival lineages.